sorbet/sorbet/website/docs/cli.md

 ## Accepting autocorrect suggestions

-From time to time, Sorbet suggests autocorrects that can be accepted to automatically fix certain errors.
+For certain errors, Sorbet suggests autocorrects that can be accepted to automatically fix those errors.
 For example:

 ```ruby
 sig {params(xs: T::Array[Integer]).void}